 Dialectical behavioral therapy encourages a person to manage their emotions better during stressful situations.
 The therapy was initially developed for people with bipolar disorder who can experience violent mood swings.

-This type of therapy is a well-established modality that helps people with psychosocial disorders.
-Dialectical behavior therapy has also been specifically developed for people with substance use disorders, so it is ideal for the residential treatment program.
+This type of residential therapy is a well-established modality that helps people with psychosocial disorders.
+Dialectical behavior therapy has also been specifically developed for people with substance use disorders, so it is ideal for the residential treatment.
+Meaning and a sense of self is additionally supported over the course of this process.

 A program of this type of therapy trains a person to remain calm and composed in times of distress, and to think things through logically.